-Crystal R. Emery is a dynamic producer, author and filmmaker known for producing socially-conscious storytelling on a variety of platforms that celebrate the triumph of the human spirit.
-She is also the founder and CEO of URU The Right To Be, Inc., a non-profit content production company that tackles social issues via film, theater, publishing, educational media and other arts-based initiatives.
-She is a member of the Producers’ Guild of America and New York Women in Film and Television, and she sits on the committee of 100Kin10’s Increasing Women’s Visibility in STEM.
+Crystal R. Emery is known for producing narratives aimed at creating a more equitable society.
+She is the Founder and CEO of URU The Right to Be, Inc., a nonprofit content production company that addresses issues at the intersection of humanities, arts and sciences.
+A director, author and STEM advocate, Emery is a member of the Producers Guild of America and New York Women in Film and Television, and an American Association for the Advancement of Science AAAS IF/THEN Ambassador.

 Hailed as “inspiring” by the Los Angeles Times and as a “leader in science and technology” by Good Housekeeping in its feature story “50 over 50: Women Who Are Changing the World,” Emery has a body of work that spans a broad range of topics, from diversity, inclusion and equity to children’s literature, sociopolitical issues and STEM.